RealOrangeOne/theorangeone.net/content/posts/macos-review.md

 Anyone who's used macOS will know that its support for screenshots was clearly not designed for users in mind.
 Standard keyboards have an incredibly useful 'Print Screen' key, which captures the screen, and is aptly named. macOS has the _equally obvious_ `CMD + Shift + 4`.

-Apple maintain a comprehensive, but unnecessarily complex [support page](https://support.apple.com/en-us/HT201361) on how to take screenshots.
+Apple maintains a comprehensive, but unnecessarily complex [support page](https://support.apple.com/en-us/HT201361) on how to take screenshots.
 There are many 3rd-party applications available to make this process easier, my personal favourites being [Skitch](https://evernote.com/products/skitch) and [Lightshot](https://app.prntscr.com/en/index.html).

 ### Scroll-wheel acceleration